Acknowledgement of Country

 We pay our respects to all First Nations Elders, past and present.

 It is important that we acknowledge that the contemporary housing experience of Aboriginal and Torres Strait Islander people cannot be separated from their historical experience of dispossession and dislocation.
-Aboriginal Victorians are over represented in the homeless population, with census data confirming that Aboriginal Victorians experience homelessness at over five times the rate for non-Aboriginal people.
+Aboriginal Victorians are over represented in the population experiencing homelessness, with census data confirming that Aboriginal Victorians experience homelessness at over five times the rate for non-Aboriginal people.

 Inclusivity at Launch Housing